 Today is left free to do as little or as much as you wish.
 A short tuk tuk ride can take you to visit the neighbouring pretty coastal town of Galle.
 An important trading centre since ancient times, the fortifications that can be seen today were built by the Portuguese and then the Dutch from the 16th to the 17th centuries.
 The fort ramparts of this World Heritage Site protect the harbour and a myriad of fascinating old houses, churches and warehouses.
 Today, the town has a strong arts vibe, with foreign and local artists, writers, photographers, designers and poets drawing inspiration from their surrounds.
 Boutique shops and cafes around the town showcase their work.
 There is plenty to explore in the town and enjoyment can be gained simply by wandering around its streets, soaking up its unique atmosphere.
 For those seeking pure relaxation, local Ayurvedic massages with natural, aromatic herbal oils are highly recommended.
 Alternatively, between the months of December and April, you might prefer to go on a whale watching trip in the hope of spotting humpback and blue whales.

 This morning we walk to the waterfront to meet our moored dhoni and crew.
-We take our breakfast on the boat and then begin cruising south for two to three hours, passing through the Vaadhoo Canal to the South Male Atoll - a smaller and quieter neighbour to the more developed North Male Atoll.
+We take our breakfast as we begin cruising south, passing through the Vaadhoo Canal to the South Male Atoll - a smaller and quieter neighbour to the more developed North Male Atoll.
 Here, many of the islands are inhabited simply by vegetation and white sand, surrounded by clear turquoise water and reef.
 Heading further south we cruise to the Vavuu Atoll, where we spend time exploring the uninhabited and picturesque islands of Kudiboli and Kuda Anbaraa.
 When exploring this and other islands in the itinerary, it isn't necessary to bring special footwear.
 Most customers seem to manage well in flip-flops, and these have the obvious advantage of being quick to get on and off - ideal for walking through sand.
 Our afternoon is spent snorkelling or relaxing on board.
 Over the course of the week, underwater fauna we are likely to see include green turtles, reef sharks and gigantic manta rays, as well as smaller sting rays and eagle rays.
 At each stop, we will also swim among a rainbow of small, colourful fish, including the famous Clown Fish.
 Our knowledgeable local guide will be able to help identify many of the underwater species that we come across.
 Today, and each day, afternoon tea with freshly baked cake will be served by our talented chef.
 Every meal is included on the dhoni .
 Menus are likely to include freshly-caught fish each day, as well curries and pasta.
 Drinking water, tea and coffee are readily available, with alcoholic and soft drinks available for purchase on-board.
 US Dollars are accepted on the Dhoni and you can pay your bill for drinks at the end of your cruise.
 Our cabins are compact, but with plenty of room for two people and luggage.
 However, many customers choose to enjoy the tranquillity of sleeping under the stars on deck for at least some of the nights.

 Today we sail south for a further two to three hours, crossing to Meemu Atoll - home to one of the longest stretches of reef in the Maldives.
 On this or other crossings, we may be lucky enough to be chased by spinner dolphins, who like jumping in our wake.
 We are also likely to see flying fish, sometimes leaping right over the deck of our dhoni.
 Meemu Atoll is made up of 34 islands, of which 25 are uninhabited.
 Some of the inhabited ones grow yams, and all of them are largely dependent on fishing.
 Here more than anywhere, we are likely to experience the true Maldivian way of life.
 Shortly after entering the atoll, we arrive at Fenboa Finolhu - another beautiful uninhabited island where we aim to base ourselves for the night.
 We will have plenty of time to enjoy the white-sand beach and to snorkel on the reef.
 This evening, we can look forward to a barbeque beach banquet in an idyllic spot on the island, laid on by the dhoni crew.